maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 ::

-  HildonTouchSelectorColumn* hildon_touch_selector_get_column
+  TouchSelectorColumn* hildon_touch_selector_get_column
                                                           (HildonTouchSelector *selector,
                                                            int column);

-Use this method to retrieve a :class:`HildonTouchSelectorColumn` .
-Then, you can use the :class:`GtkCellLayout` interface to set up the layout of the column.
+Use this method to retrieve a :class:`TouchSelectorColumn` .
+Then, you can use the :class:`gtk.CellLayout` interface to set up the layout of the column.

 ``selector``:
-  A :class:`HildonTouchSelector`
+  A :class:`TouchSelector`

 ``column``: